Rural Exchange

 • be practical and future-focused with fresh and innovative evidence-based options and recommendations.

 2. Interviews and a survey for individuals and organisations who have engaged with Scottish Rural Action and Scottish Rural Network.
+There will be a survey for those involved with Scottish Rural Action, and one for Scottish Rural Network.

-3. Place-based research with 6 rural communities.
+3. Place-based research with six rural communities.
 Regional Local Action Group areas have been selected through a number of different criteria, including geographical location and governance arrangements.
 The research team have held online workshops over April 2025 to share their planned approach and ask for people’s views on what they should focus on in each place.

 4. Interviews or a workshop focusing on monitoring and evaluation.